SH20RAJ/image-bg-remover/README.md

 # Background Remover

 A simple web application that removes backgrounds from images using OpenCV's segmentation methods.
-Built with Gradio for an easy-to-use interface.
+Built with Streamlit for an easy-to-use interface.

 ## Features